2025 Belarusian Premier League

 The 2025 Belarusian Premier League is the 35th season of top-tier football in Belarus.
+Maxline Vitebsk won the Belarusian Premier League title for the first time as a newly promoted side.

 Teams

 The bottom-placed teams from the 2024 season (Dnepr Mogilev and Shakhtyor Soligorsk) were relegated to the First League.
 They were replaced by Molodechno and Maxline Vitebsk, champions and runners-up of the 2024 Belarusian First League respectively.

 14th-placed team of the last season (Naftan Novopolotsk) defended their spot in Premier League by defeating Niva Dolbizno in relegation/promotion playoffs.